lily-liang12/Reference_Proteome_Manager/README.md

 ## Getting Started
 ### Prerequisites
-The programs were written using Python v.3.6.2.
+The programs were written using Python v.3.6 and later.
-They have been tested with Windows 7, Windows 10, and macOS 10.12.6.
+They have been tested with Windows 7, Windows 10, and macOS 10.14.
 The dependent files are "fasta_lib_Py3.py", "reverse_fasta.py", and "Thermo_contams_fixed.fasta" that are required for either program to run with all features.
 Many program features will work without a contaminants FASTA file.
 A different contaninants FASTA file can be used provided the name is kept as
 "Thermo_contams_fixed.fasta" or if the "reverse_fasta.py" script source file is modified.